Rolodophone/nea/report/report.md

 - Often initialises each component with specific values, e.g. a player entity might specify the coordinates of the transform component
 - Examples are: the player, a specific enemy, a specific item, a specific flight of stairs, and perhaps also abstract things such as game state
 - They can be hard-coded or generated dynamically
-- In libGDX they are an object
+- In libGDX they are represented by an object
 - You can add and remove them from the engine to remove them from the game, while their state is still saved in the object
-- I will probably initialise them from a screen's initialiser (e.g. player) or dynamically from a system (e.g. the enemies and items)
+- I initialise some entities from a screen's `show` method (e.g. player) and some entities dynamically from a system (e.g. the enemies)

 ### Components

 - Only holds data related to a specific thing
 - Because each entity can have any combination of components, ECS is a more flexible approach to reusing code than inheritance
-- In libGDX they are a class
+- In libGDX they are represented by a class
-- I will put all my components in the `component` package
+- I put all my components in the `comp` package
 - When I add components to an entity, libGDX tries to reuse component instances from deleted entities, or otherwise creates a new instance
 - Whenever it reuses an old component, libGDX first calls the `reset` method to prepare the component to be used again
-- Example components: `TransformComponent` (specifies position and orientation of an entity), `GraphicsComponent` (specifies texture and whether it should be rendered)
+- Example components: `TransformComp` (specifies position and orientation of an entity), `GraphicsComp` (specifies texture and whether it should be rendered)

 ### Systems